 Lincolnshire is often considered to be part of the East Midlands for administrative purposes, although within Railfuture it has its own Branch.
 Its coastline certainly has an established tradition of being the East Midlands' coastline!
 With this in mind, we are contributing to the campaign for better services along the Poacher Line between Nottingham and Skegness.
 The recently constructed Allington Curve now allows trains to call at Grantham without implications for traffic on the East Coast Main Line.
 So there is also the potential for most services along this line to connect with fast services to London from Grantham.

-Connectivity between the East Midlands and the North West leaves something to be desired.
-It could be improved by reopening the line between Matlock and Buxton.
-This is also an ambition of Peak Rail, who run the heritage railway between Matlock and Rowsley South, and the Friends of the Derwent Valley Line, the user group associated with what is currently a branch line between Derby and Matlock.
-We are working with these two groups to advance this campaign.
+Connectivity between the East Midlands and the North West leaves something to be desired, but could be improved by reopening the line between Matlock and Buxton.
+This line has had many advocates for reopening ever since it was closed, including Peak Rail, who run the heritage railway between Matlock and Rowsley South, and the Friends of the Derwent Valley Line, the user group associated with what is currently a branch line between Derby and Matlock.
+However, campaigning has traditionally been made difficult by a fragmentation of interests.
+We are therefore delighted to be able to support the recently-formed Manchester and East Midlands Rail Action Partnership (MEMRAP), which is helping all parties to move forward together.

 In principle, we welcome the planned extension to HS2 through the East Midlands.
 From the start, we have campaigned for the Hub station to be located alongside the existing East Midlands Parkway station.
 We still believe that the ready-made connectivity to the rest of the network which this would deliver would maximise the benefits to pre-existing East Midlands destinations, especially Nottingham, by facilitating through services from the high speed line like those enjoyed by East Kent destinations from HS1.
 However, we are following with interest the emerging plans for the development of the currently designated Toton site as a destination in its own right, and may review our stance in due course on the basis of these.